CP24: Under CTV

-Bell
+Under Bell

 On September 10, 2010, BCE (a minority shareholder in CTVglobemedia) announced that it planned to acquire 100% interest in CTVglobemedia for a total debt and equity transaction cost of $3.2 billion CAD.
 The deal which required CRTC approval, was approved on March 7, 2011 and closed on April 1 of that year, on which CTVglobemedia was rebranded Bell Media.

 On March 19, 2011, CP24 introduced a weekend edition of CP24 Breakfast, hosted by Pooja Handa and Gurdeep Ahluwalia, George Lagogianes is the remote host and Nneka Elliott (who resigned on May 2, 2011, and was replaced by Jamie Gutfreund) delivers the weather forecasts.
-The show runs from 7:00–10:15 a.m., however.
-CP24 at Night's branding was not changed.
+The show runs from 7:00 to 10:15 a.m.

-CP24 and Much are the two remaining surviving CHUM-branded channels that maintained its name, since a number of former CHUM-owned sister networks were either rebranded, sold or ceased operations.
+On June 20, 2024, Bell announced that CP24 would move studios from 299 Queen Street West, where it was based since its inception, to Bell Media's 9 Channel Nine Court building in Scarborough (which houses the operations of CFTO and several other Bell Media specialty networks) later in the year.
+The network broadcast for the first time from the Agincourt complex on November 26, 2024; 299 Queen Street West will continue to serve as a downtown bureau for CFTO and CP24.

 Location and format

+As of November 26, 2024, CP24 is based out of 9 Channel Nine Court in Scarborough at Highway 401 and McCowan Road which is also home to several other Bell-owned television stations such as CTV Toronto, USA Network and TSN.

-CP24 is based at 299 Queen Street West, at the corner of John Street and Queen Street West.
-It used to share the newsroom with CITY-TV on the ground floor (which are now the facilities of Bell Media's 24-hour business news channel, BNN Bloomberg).
+Previously, CP24 was based at 299 Queen Street West, at the corner of John Street and Queen Street West which at one point shared the newsroom with CITY-TV on the ground floor (which are now the facilities of Bell Media's 24-hour business news channel, BNN Bloomberg) when both CITY-TV and CP24 were co-owned by CHUM Limited.
+As with CITY-TV, CP24 had no news desk for the most part while anchors read the news standing up.

 In November 2008, CP24 moved its operations to a new studio and newsroom on the second floor of the complex.
 Coinciding with the new studio, CP24 also adopted an updated on-air appearance, replacing the previous blue and gold colour scheme with a red, white and black design.

 CP24's screen format uses a window in the top-left of the screen to show the current program, which is surrounded with a sidebar with weather and traffic reports, scrolling news headlines and local entertainment/event information, and tickers for stocks and sports.
 This format has been described as more closely resembling a website than a conventional television channel, and has been replicated with a similar look of CP24's enriched screen on its website.
 This format was referred to as "NewStyle NewsFlow" during the CHUM era.

 On September 27, 2012, CP24 again updated its on-air appearance as the channel began broadcasting in high definition.
-The relaunched enriched screen includes several changes such as:
+The relaunched enriched screen includes several changes, such as: